- Property/Estate management

 Location of board meetings

-Board meetings are held at West Monkton CE Primary School, Bridgwater Road, Taunton, TA2 8FT.
+Board meetings are held at West Monkton CofE Primary School, Bridgwater Road, Taunton, TA2 8FT.

 Guardians of the constitution; four Members, including one appointed by the Diocese, with power to appoint or remove directors.

 Twelve Directors, accountable to the Members, Secretary of State, Diocese, parents, pupils and wider community; balance of skills, including financial, legal and HR as well as a passion for education.